 - Providing advice and counsel on fraud and abuse and regulatory compliance arising under the Anti-Kickback Statute, the Stark Law, the False Claims Act, HIPAA, and other related federal and state laws and regulations

-- Assisting in preparing for, responding to, and defending against health care fraud investigations and audits by the Department of Justice, the Department of Health and Human Services’ Office of Inspector General, and other federal and state governmental authorities, including conducting internal reviews and investigations
+- Preparing for, assisting in, responding to, and defending against health care fraud investigations and audits by the Department of Justice, the Department of Health and Human Services' Office of Inspector General, and other federal and state governmental authorities, including conducting internal reviews and investigations

 - Structuring, analyzing, and negotiating managed care/payer arrangements, clinical integration transactions (involving network development, gainsharing, and accountable care organizations ("ACOs")), professional and administrative services agreements, and equipment leasing transactions